-A Tuesday with two board subcommittees, a parents' group walk-through, and a late bus delivery is not a generic Tuesday.
-If you describe it, bidders can staff reality.
-If you do not, you will award on price, then pay change orders in frustration.
+A Tuesday with two board meetings, a parent group walk-through, and a late delivery is different from a quiet Thursday.
+If you describe the reality, vendors can staff for it.
+If you do not, you will pick the lowest bid and pay for change orders when the reality shows up.

 Work with Global Cleaning USA LLC